PsyTeachR/ads-v1/docs/02-reports.md

 You can set more default options for your document here.
 Type `str(knitr::opts_chunk$get())` into the console to see the full list of options that you can set and their default values, however, the most useful and common options to change for the purposes of writing reports revolve around whether you want to show your code and the size of your images.

 Replace the code in your setup chunk with the below code and then try changing each option from `FALSE` to `TRUE` and changing the numeric values then knit the file again to see the difference it makes.
-To note:

-* `fig.width` and `fig.height` only control the size of images generated by R, i.e., plots.
-* `out.width` controls the size of both existing images and figures generated by R.

 <div class='verbatim'><pre class='sourceCode r'><code class='sourceCode R'>&#96;&#96;&#96;{r setup, include=FALSE}</code></pre>